alipay/tls13-sm-spec/README.md

 It's appreciated to have more organizations as well as individuals to co-operate on this I-D.

-# The Draft
+## The Draft

-Data Tracker on IETF: [draft-yang-tls-tls13-sm-suite](https://datatracker.ietf.org/doc/draft-yang-tls-tls13-sm-suites/)
+Following what IETF requires, the draft's named as: [draft-yang-tls-tls13-sm-suites](https://tools.ietf.org/html/draft-yang-tls-tls13-sm-suites-00)

 Reference to different formats of the compiled draft:

 * [TXT](https://tools.ietf.org/id/draft-yang-tls-tls13-sm-suites-00.txt)
 * [HTML](https://tools.ietf.org/html/draft-yang-tls-tls13-sm-suites-00)

+Data Tracker on IETF: [https://datatracker.ietf.org/doc/draft-yang-tls-tls13-sm-suites/](https://datatracker.ietf.org/doc/draft-yang-tls-tls13-sm-suites/)

+## Participation

+Both the official IETF [TLS WG mailing list](https://www.ietf.org/mailman/listinfo/tls) and the [Issues](https://github.com/alipay/tls13-sm-spec/issues) section of this repository would be nice places for any comments or discussions.

-## Draft Source
+## Build the Draft

 To be determined...(Will publish soon)

-# Chinese Algorithm Standards
+## Chinese Algorithm Standards

-This is a little complicated so I decide to explain a bit first.
+In this draft, some Chinese SM algorithm specifications are referenced.
+Not all of them are freely available online, so we offer some free English version here.

 There are several standard organizations have already published or are publishing SM related specifications: